klutz4/product_recommender/README.md

 ### The Goal

-* Build a recommender that will take one product and recommend similar products, in type, style and price.
+* Initially: build a recommender that will take one product and recommend similar products, in type, style and price.
+* Transformed into: build a recommender that will take one art piece and recommend similar art pieces.

 ## Table of Contents
 1. [Data and Feature Engineering](#the-data-and-feature-engineering)